 Following the implementation or modification of any controls as a result of risk management activities, another security assessment should be completed.
 In doing so, the system's authorisation package should be updated.
 This in turn allows the authorising officer to make an informed risk-based decision as to whether the security risks associated with the system's operation are still acceptable.
-Should security risks no longer be acceptable, the authorising officer may choose to either place constraints on the system's use, such as introducing or amending an expiration date for authorisation to operate, or revoke authorisation to operate altogether.
+If the security risks are no longer acceptable, the authorising officer may choose to either place constraints on the system's use, such as introducing or amending an expiration date for authorisation to operate, or revoke authorisation to operate altogether.